coderbeez/interior-architect/README.md

 The main site is divided into four distinct sections, **about**, **blog**, **portfolio** and **contact** highlighted by a pared back navbar.

-On small devices, the prominent name above the navbar is swapped for one in the navbar when it reaches the top the screen.
+On small devices, the prominent name above the navbar is swapped for one in the navbar when it reaches the top of the screen.
 From this point the navbar is sticky.

 #### Colours & Fonts